John the Baptist in The Chosen (Adapting Biblical Characters)

 In the Bible, Herod Antipas had John the Baptist beheaded.
 In violation of Jewish Law, Herod had taken Herodias, the wife of his brother, as his own.
 When John publicly denounced Herod's action, Herod had him arrested.
 Originally, Herod did not intend to execute John, but Herodias and her daughter were able to persuade him (Matthew 14:1-11).

-In The Chosen, John the Baptist will most likely die during Season 3.
+In The Chosen, John the Baptist dies in Season 4 Episode 1.

 Did people think John the Baptist was creepy or crazy?